 Create your first virtual environment

-To create an environment with no packages installed execute the command:
+To create an environment with only generic packages installed execute the command:

 To create a new environment based on a requirements.txt file: